natario1/ZoomLayout/README.md

 ### Zoom

-#### Transformations
+#### Transformation

+The transformation defines the engine **resting position**.
+It is a keyframe that is reached at certain points, like at start-up or when explicitly requested through `setContentSize` or `setContainerSize`.

+The keyframe is defined by two elements:

+- a `transformation` value (modifies zoom in a certain way)
+- a `transformationGravity` value (modifies pan in a certain way)

-When the engine becomes aware of the content size, it will apply a base transformation to the content that can be controlled through `setTransformation(int, int)` or `app:transformation` and `app:transformationGravity`.
+which can be controlled through `setTransformation(int, int)` or `app:transformation` and `app:transformationGravity`.
-By default it is applied only once, and defines the starting viewport over our content.

 |Transformation|Description|
 |--------------|-----------|